microsoft/VSProjectSystem/doc/overview/dataflow.md

 ### Chained (derived) data sources

-Most `IProjectValueDataSource<T>` instances will produce data that was derived from other project value data sources.
+Most `IProjectValueDataSource<T>` instances will produce data that was derived from one or more other project value data sources.
 CPS provides the abstract base class `ChainedProjectValueDataSourceBase<T>`, which makes creating such a derived (chained) source easy.

 Let's look at an example of overriding this class to create a new data source that derives its data from one other source: